HL7/davinci-deqm/source/pages/_includes/collect-data-example.md

 #### Examples

-**Scenario:** Payer Z fetches MRP data from Provider X for Patient Z
+**Scenario:** Payer Z acting in the role of the Consumer collect Patient Z's MRP data from Provider X which is acting in role of the Producer

 **Request using GET Syntax**